jonathanherman1/raptor-GA-SEI/plan.md

   - [ ] No piece can occupy the same space at the same time
   - [ ] Mother cannot go where baby raptor is
   - [ ] Baby raptors cannot share tiles
+- [ ] Fix scientist validation in beginning setup
+  - [ ] Scientists cannot start on the same L-shaped tile
 - [x] Confirm placement button should switch to scientist button
 - [x] Remove raptor instructions
 - [x] Remove duplicates from card selection